-A lot of air is needed when first lighting the stove.
-When starting with a totally cold stove, it may be helpful to leave the door ajar (2-3 cm) during the first few minutes; the secondary air intake should be fully open.
+Kindling (dry sticks) requires a large volume of air for quick combustion.
+When lighting the stove from cold it will help to keep the main door ajar (2-3cms) for the first few minutes.
+The secondary air supplies should be fully open during lighting.